techidaily/site-win11-tips/source/_posts/solutions-for-lowering-cpu-intensity-in-gaming-windows.md

  However, if the game alone appears to be causing the most CPU strain, you should investigate the issue further.

  If you have a dedicated GPU installed on your device, follow the instructions in the next heading.
 If not, skip the next fix and jump straight to heading #4\.
-If you're unsure whether your computer has a dedicated graphics card, refer to our guide on[how to check the graphics card in Windows](https://www.makeuseof.com/check-graphics-card-model-windows-11/) .
+If you're unsure whether your computer has a dedicated graphics card, refer to our guide on [how to check the graphics card in Windows](https://www.makeuseof.com/check-graphics-card-model-windows-11/) .

 ## 3\.
 Force the Game to Process Graphics Using the Dedicated GPU (if Available)